Prince Charles exhibits his watercolors in London

 “It requires the most intense concentration and therefore it is one of the most relaxing and therapeutic exercises that I have known,” he adds.
 “It transports me to another dimension, which refreshes parts of the soul, which other activities cannot reach.”

-Despite the delicacy of some of his watercolors, he says he has “no illusions” about their quality.
+Despite the delicacy of some of his watercolors, he says he has “no illusions” regarding their quality.
 “But they represent my particular form of photographic album, and as such, are very important to me”.

 Over the years he found time to paint 680 watercolors, sometimes signed AG Carrick, a pseudonym created from the initials of two of his other first names Arthur and George, and his title of Earl of Carrick.